-SECTION 1 Things to know about getting your medical care covered as a member of our plan .39 Section 1.1 What are "network providers" and "covered services"? .39 Section 1.2 Basic rules for getting your medical care covered by the plan .39 SECTION 2 Using network and out-of-network providers to get your medical care .40 Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee you medical care Section 2.2 How to get care from specialists and other network providers Section 2.3 How to get care from out-of-network providers SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster 42 Section 3.1 Getting care if you have a medical emergency Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster SECTION 4 What if you are billed directly for the full cost of your covered services? [,] 44 Section 4.1 You can ask us to pay our share of the cost of covered services .44 Section 4.2 If services are not covered by our plan, you must pay the full cost .44 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .45 Section 5.1 What is a "clinical research study"?
+SECTION 1 Things to know about getting your medical care covered as a member of our plan Section 1.1 What are "network providers" and "covered services"?
+Section 1.2 Basic rules for getting your medical care covered by the plan 39 SECTION 2 Use providers in the plan's network to get your medical care 40 Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee y medical care Section 2.2 How to get care from specialists and other network providers Section 2.3 How to get care from out-of-network providers SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster Section 3.1 Getting care if you have a medical emergency Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster SECTION 4 What if you are billed directly for the full cost of your covered service es?
+44 Section 4.1 You can ask us to pay our share of the cost of covered services 44 Section 4.2 If services are not covered by our plan, you must pay the full cost 44 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+45 Section 5.1 What is a "clinical research study"?
 Section 5.2 When you participate in a clinical research study, who pays for what?
-SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" .47 Section 6.1 What is a religious non-medical health care institution? .47 Section 6.2 What care from a religious non-medical health care institution is covered by our plan? .47 SECTION 7 Rules for ownership of durable medical equipment .48 Section 7.1 Will you own the durable medical equipment after making a certain number o payments under our plan?
+SECTION 6 Rules for getting care covered in a "religious non-medical health car institution" Section 6.1 What is a religious non-medical health care institution?
+46 Section 6.2 What care from a religious non-medical health care institution is covered b our plan?
+SECTION 7 Rules for ownership of durable medical equipment 47 Section 7.1 Will you own the durable medical equipment after making a certain numbe payments under our plan?